rest-feeds/restfeed-server-java/README.md

 Default implementation for Spring: org.restfeeds.server.spring.JdbcFeedItemRepository

+Feed items are stored in a _repository_ in chronological order of addition.
+An SQL database is a good choice, as it provides auto incrementation of primary keys.
+A single partitioned Kafka topic may also be reasonable as repository, but it requires more custom client and offset handling.

 Provide access to the database that stores the feed items.

 Consider a good primary key that identifies a feed item and guarantees the chronological sequence of addition to the feed.
 An auto-incrementing database sequence is a good choice.

+The RestFeedEndpoint polls the repository every few milliseconds for new items.
+Make sure that the fields used for `feed` (if any) and `position` are indexed.

 ### NextLinkBuilder